Sunday, September 15, 2024

 Paramount Pictures, 92m 24s

 One of the more obscure Hollywood productions to cover the topic of immortality, THE MAN IN HALF MOON STREET made its official worldwide home video debut late in 2023.
 As marketed by boutique label Imprint, this cross-genre specimen incorporates both science fiction and film noir genre tropes.
 Frankenstein noir might sound like a winning combination, though to be honest I do not admire this title as much as I wish I did.
 Suspense comes in oddly small doses based upon the sensational subject matter; the plot summary on hand at Turner Classic Movies [SYNOPSIS] suggests more emotional heft than the film ultimately can provide.
 My disappointment notwithstanding, THE MAN IN HALF MOON STREET offers solid production value, takes established genre tropes seriously and features actress Helen Walker, a name that should make film noir fans sit up straight.
-Still available as of this writing, the Imprint Blu-ray disc promises long-term collector value with its production limit of 1500 units.
+Still available as of this writing, the Imprint Blu-ray promises long-term collector value with its production limit of 1500 units.

 Our preservation of youth story is set in London during the mid-1920s within a regimented society of class privilege.
 The featured protagonist is Dr. Julian Karell (Nils Asther), an amoral man with an eternal life mindset.
 A scientist with a penchant for painting portraits, his canvas depiction of Eve Brandon (Helen Walker) looks suspiciously like the work of an artist who was active a half-century ago according to a guest at the home of Sir Humphrey Brandon (Edmund Breon), Eve's father.
-Stranger still, Lady Minerva Aldergate (Aminta Dyne, uncredited) converses with Julian and recalls an affair she had with a man who could have been—must have been—his grandfather.
+Stranger still, Lady Minerva Aldergate (Aminta Dyne, uncredited) converses with Julian and recalls an affair she had with a man who could have been—must have been—Julian's grandfather.
 Julian would like to marry Eve, but first must endeavor to retain his appearance.
-Julian is 90 years old but claims he is 35 (actor Nils Asther was in his late forties at the time of the film's production and looks to be in exactly that age bracket).
+He is 90 years old but claims he is 35 (actor Nils Asther was in his late forties at the time of the film's production and looks to be in exactly that age bracket).
 Julian's modified presentation of himself requires the surgical transfer of suprarenal glands from another human being every 10 years, which is to say a decennial murder is necessary to prolong his bid for immortality.
 He seems to have found his next guinea pig in the form of Alan Guthrie (Morton Lowry), a troubled young medical student with a gambling addiction, the sort of fellow that might go unmissed if he disappeared.
 Julian prevents Alan's suicide attempt and convinces him to participate in private scientific experiments, but the slightly belated arrival of endocrinologist and surgeon Dr. Kurt van Bruecken (Reinhold Schünzel) amounts to a huge setback.
 Julian recognizes Kurt no longer has the capacity to perform the 10-year surgeries on Julian as has become tradition since 1865.
 Kurt is actually younger than Julian, yet appears dramatically older as he hobbles about in an obvious state of decline.
 Despite the unforgiving encroachments of the aging process, Kurt's mind remains sharp as he admonishes Julian for arrogantly marching down the wrong path.
 Kurt is energized by a moral compass that Julian lacks.

 After many years of practice...